arvidn/libtorrent/docs/manual.rst

 ---------------

-When a torrent is started in full allocation mode, the checker thread (see threads_) will make sure that the entire storage is allocated, and fill any gaps with zeroes.
+When a torrent is started in full allocation mode, the checker thread (see threads_) will make sure that the entire storage is allocated, and fill any gaps with zeros.
 It will of course still check for existing pieces and fast resume data.
 The main drawbacks of this mode are:

- * It will take longer to start the torrent, since it will need to fill the files with zeroes.
+ * It will take longer to start the torrent, since it will need to fill the files with zeros.
 This delay is linearly dependent on the size of the download.

  * The download will occupy unnecessary disk space between download sessions.

  * Disk caches usually perform extremely poorly with random access to large files and may slow down a download considerably.

-The benefit of thise mode are:
+The benefits of this mode are:

  * Downloaded pieces are written directly to their final place in the files and the total number of disk operations will be fewer and may also play nicer to